MelanieLinares/portfolio-new/site/content/post/stayonline-eu.md

 ## Project overview and task breakdown

-- BBLLLAAAHHHH Design needs to maintain IE6+ (and later IE8+) browser compatibility
+- Design needs to maintain IE9+ browser compatibility
 - Data-heavy pages need to balance showing necessary data and providing an ideal mobile experience
-- Use-cases for redesign include customers, but also warehouse workers and sales employees at tradeshows
-- Branding needs to incorporate new accessible branding colors and tagline so print and web colors match
+- Branding needs to fit with existing Stay Online principles but also incorporate global standards and prictices
-- Code refactoring is needed to remove table-based layout
-- Complete A/B testing for layout to determine on a 3 or 2 column layout
+- Complete A/B testing for layout to determine navigation approach
-- Bring photography to the branding forefront
+- Bring iconography to the branding forefront
 - Work with Marketing and Sales managers to identify business needs for the new homepage

 </div>

-  > It may not seem like a problem to have a lot of products, but if not organized efficiently and the navigation not clear then getting sales from those products can start being ineffective.
-A good e-commerce website creates an easy purchasing experience.
+  > It may not seem bad to have a lot of products, but if not organized efficiently within an e-commerce website then those same products start becoming a huge problem.
+We needed to create an easy purchasing experience.

 </div>